sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 ### IITB-ESDC

+- Technology is used in all of ESDC services, requiring the relationship between ESDC Service lines and IITB to be harmonized where business understands the risk of IT and the success of IT is measured via business success  [\[3\]](#References).
 - Groups within IITB should interact with each other through automated processes
 - All committees and processes must collect metrics for their performance to be tracked and analyzed
-- The relationship between ESDC Service lines and IITB is harmonized where business understands the risk of IT and the success of IT is measured via business success
 - IT Policy compliance does not hinder service performance objectives

 #### Modern Open Organization